kasperjunge/copcon/README.md

 ## Note

-This tool is designed for macOS only, as it uses the `pbcopy` command for clipboard operations.
+This tool is designed for macOS and Windows.

 ## Development